BestTimesToVisit.com Logo

 Sunrise Over the Tagus from Mirador del Valle

 Witness Toledo awaken from this breathtaking viewpoint across the Tagus River.
-The ancient city, bathed in the soft hues of dawn, feels like stepping back in time, with the Alcázar and Cathedral silhouetted against the sky.
-Arrive before the sun fully crests for the most magical light.
+The ancient city, bathed in the soft hues of dawn, reveals its layered history as the sun climbs over the hills, casting long shadows across its medieval streets.
+Arrive before sunrise for the most dramatic light and fewer crowds.

 See all 8 things to do →